View Document Text

 Emerald Advisors is a private investment office providing independent, objective and comprehensive

 advice and family office services to wealthy families.
-The Firm is solely owned and have no outside
+The Firm is privately owned and has no outside

 shareholders or corporate parent.
 As a registered investment advisor, the firm acts as a fiduciary governed